cp - Copy files and objects

 Sliced Object Downloads

 gsutil uses HTTP Range GET requests to perform "sliced" downloads in parallel when downloading large objects from Cloud Storage.
-This means that disk space for the temporary download destination file will be pre-allocated and byte ranges (slices) within the file will be downloaded in parallel.
-Once all slices have completed downloading, the temporary file will be renamed to the destination file.
+This means that disk space for the temporary download destination file is pre-allocated and byte ranges (slices) within the file are downloaded in parallel.
+Once all slices have completed downloading, the temporary file is renamed to the destination file.
 No additional local disk space is required for this operation.

-This feature is only available for Cloud Storage objects because it requires a fast composable checksum (CRC32C) that can be used to verify the data integrity of the slices.
-And because it depends on CRC32C, using sliced object downloads also requires a compiled crcmod (see gsutil help crcmod) on the machine performing the download.
-If compiled crcmod is not available, a non-sliced object download will instead be performed.
+This feature is only available for Cloud Storage objects because it requires a fast composable checksum (CRC32C) to verify the data integrity of the slices.
+Because sliced object downloads depend on CRC32C, they require a compiled crcmod on the machine performing the download.
+If compiled crcmod is not available, a non-sliced object download is performed instead.

 Parallel Composite Uploads